allanim/help.gitbook.com/books/who-can-read-book.md

     - books/what-is-an-access-key.md
 ---

-**If the book is public**, Anyone can read and download the book.
+**If the book is public**: Anyone can read and download the book.

-**If the book is private**, Only collaborators or people with access keys can read the book.
+**If the book is private**: Only collaborators or people with access keys can read the book.